contao/docs/docs/dev/internals/bc-promise.md

   integrating Contao into the Symfony application.
 This includes:

   * Commands
-  * DataCollectors
+  * Data collectors
-  * Dependency Injection Compiler Passes
+  * Dependency injection compiler passes
-  * Event Listeners
+  * Event listeners

 * Our BC promise also does not cover the `ContaoManager/Plugin` class, which is required to integrate a bundle into the [Contao Managed Edition][Contao_ME].